christophe-rd/wildchrokie/notes/notesCookieScaping.md

 RESAND
 Really unsure of the rings.
 Most rings seem to be penatrated by cells.
 Check with Neil.
 Confident
+#### BETALL GR13 P2
+Confident that last ring is 2023 after checking with core.
 #### BETALL GR9 P3
  RESAND 3RD ROUND
 Really hard to call the false rings, but ended up with something pretty confident with microscope.